TheLogicMaster/lm8/docs/FPGA.md

 ## Build Process
-The build process to go from writing an assembly program to deploying was originally quite involved and tedious, but the newly automated automated process greatly simplified everything.
+The build process to go from writing an assembly program to deploying was originally quite involved and tedious, but the newly automated process greatly simplified everything.
 To summarize the process, you need to generate the VHDL code from the Logisim circuit, inject the assembled program binary, compile the code, then finally deploy to the dev board.
 As mentioned, this was originally all done manually using the program GUIs, but now deploying can be done with a single